Free Market Foundation

-The Free Market Foundation (FMF) is a classical liberal think tank located in Bryanston, Johannesburg, South Africa.
+The Free Market Foundation (FMF) refers to itself as a classical liberal think tank located in Bryanston, Johannesburg, South Africa.
 Founded in 1975, the FMF was established to further human rights and democracy through the principles of an open society, the rule of law, personal liberty, and economic liberalism and press freedom.
 According to The Mercury editor Fikile-Ntsikelelo Moya, the FMF is a "libertarian think tank" wanting "unfettered capitalism" which "eschews all forms of state intervention in the life of the individual citizen".
-In 1987, Leon Louw, the FMF's Executive Director, described the work of the FMF as follows:
+In 1987, Leon Louw, the FMF's co-founder and then-Executive Director, described the work of the foundation as follows: